 First, crush ten garlic cloves and place in a cup of olive oil to soak overnight.
 The next day, strain the liquid and put in a closed container.
 Take one tablespoon daily on an empty stomach until finished.
 You’ll notice results after the first few tablespoons.

-Vapor or mist is great for eliminating phlegm and one of your best allies in unclogging bronchial tubes and eliminating cough.
+Vapor or mist is great for helping with phlegm and one of your best allies in problems with dry coughing.
 To make a vapor bath, boil a liter of water with eucalyptus and lemon leaves.
 You can also use the juice of several lemons instead.
 It’s ready when it starts boiling.
 Lower the heat and cover your head with a towel and, taking care not to burn yourself, Place your head over the container and rising steam.
 The towel will make it easier to breathe in the vapors and unclog the bronchi to put an end to that cough.

 - Glass jar, preferably with a top.